ajufrancis/neutron-lan/README.md

 So there will be an impact on the performance, and I am looking forward to see some improvements on OpenStack neutron by the development team.

+PLUMgrid guys say they have a sorted-out solution for the edge.

 APPENDIX
 --------